-A friend and fellow collector told me once “Documents with the name BANCROFT on it, are usually related to great US history.”
+A fellow collector told me once, “Documents with the name BANCROFT on it are usually related to great US history.”
 I guess he was right.

-American historian George Bancroft was born on October 3, 1800, in Worcester, Massachusetts.
+American historian George Bancroft was born in Worcester, Massachusetts, on October 3, 1800.
 In addition to German universities, he also studied at Harvard.
 His comprehensive study of U.S. history led to the publication of the 10-volume History of the United States.
 He believed the U.S. was the closest humanity would come to a perfect government.
-His work earned him the nickname, “father of U.S. history.”
+His work earned him the nickname “Father of U.S. history.”
+US Seaman certificate Bancroft

-But Bancroft was also a notable statesman who was prominent in promoting secondary education both in his home state, at the national and international level.
+But Bancroft was also a notable statesman who promoted secondary education at the national and international levels in his home state.
 During his tenure as U.S. Secretary of the Navy, he established the United States Naval Academy at Annapolis in 1845.
 He was United States Minister in the United Kingdom (1846-1849) and Minister in Germany (1867-1874).
+US Seaman certificate Bancroft

-Well, what was “just” a Seaman protection certificate turned out to be a document issued and signed from a most notable US historian and statesman in the very beginning of his career.
+Well, what was “just” a Seaman protection certificate turned out to be a document issued and signed by a most notable US historian and statesman at the beginning of his remarkable career.
 Such collectibles we love the most.